brandon-knap/journeytowardpeace/content/blog/emotional-abcs-of-parents-of-a-struggling-adolescent-teen.md

 +++
-categories = []
-date = 2020-07-10T04:00:00Z
+categories = ["Parenting", "Teen Mental Health"] date = 2020-07-10T04:00:00Z
-description = ""
-slug = ""
-title = "Emotional ABCs of Parents of a Struggling Adolescent/Teen" weight = "1"
+description = "Explore the emotional journey parents of struggling adolescents and teens often experience, including anger, blame, and compassion, and learn strategies to manage these emotions." slug = "emotional-abcs-of-parents-of-a-struggling-adolescent-teen" title = "The Emotional ABCs of Parents of a Struggling Adolescent or Teen" weight = "1"

 +++